Woman holding back in pain

 Physical therapy can play a major role in improving the pain, disability, mobility deficits, and healing response of a herniated disc.
 Not all herniated discs will reduce in size, but physical therapy can help to reduce the symptoms experienced as a result of the injury.

 A herniated disc is final resultant injury that is usually the result of repeated stress and injuries to the annular layers of an intervertebral disc; causing the inner aspect of the disc to rupture outward beyond the outer disc layer.
 Physical therapy can reduce the inflammation and dysfunction that occurs with a herniated disc, and once the inflammation is reduce enough, healing can take place.
 When the inflammation is removed the disc can heal and pain will resolve.
 There will still be a physiological change to the disc form, but the pain and inflammation will be gone.
-For disc injuries that have progressed too much, and conservative management with physical therapy does not help, the best options can be Regenerative Medicine or surgery to (treat the herniated disc, correct the herniated disc) the inflammation.
+For disc injuries that have progressed too much, and conservative management with physical therapy does not help, the best options can be Regenerative Medicine or minimally-invasive surgery to (treat the herniated disc, correct the herniated disc) the inflammation.

 What physical therapy is good for a herniated disc?